bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A single `=` usually stands for: _has the value_ (where value could also refer to the expression that implements a function).

 ## Data
-Data is always represented by values, thus it is immutable with value equality and no presence of an identity.
+Data is always represented by values, thus it is immutable with value equality and no presence of identity.

 ### Simple Values
-There are two types of simple values, independent `dimension`s and dependent `unit`s.
+There are two kinds of simple values, independent `dimension`s and dependent `unit`s.
+A dimension is the basis of a new sort of values whereas a unit is a form of expressing the same sort of value differently.

 		dimension Time :: Int '0..